ROSS-org/ROSS/README-vis.md

 on the simulation.
 It means that data (for GVT and real time collections) will be pushed to the buffer, but the buffer will never be dumped, so it will just keep overwriting data.
-This is so we can measure the effects of the computation of data collection itself without the I/O.
+This is so we can measure the effects of the computation of data collection itself without the I/O, otherwise you'll want to leave this turned off.
+At some point in the future, this will probably be converted into allowing data to be streamed to an in situ analysis system.

-Another option listed is `--pe-per-file`.
-Now this is only relevant for the virtual time data collection and will be removed soon, so it can be ignored.

-Work in progress:
-- Add in event level data collection
-- Optimize memory usage and computation time for virtual time data collection, and make it work with buffer, output in binary